Coder-dev-sys/Textify/README.md

-<h2> Here's a text utility based little program made using react.js </h2>
+<h2> It is a simple React.js-based application that allows users to modify, copy, and manipulate text efficiently.
+This project was built as part of my learning journey with React.js, covering concepts like components, event handling etc." </h2>